What to do When Clients Get in Their Own Way

 Curt Widhalm 30:09

 And you gave a couple of answers even within your question there.
-One is, if this is not the treatment plan I agreed to, then you’ve done the wrong treatment plan is the therapist.
-And that’s where you need to go back to part of this is going to be dictated by the theory that you’re working from, that.
-A lot of times what I’ll see is especially like kids with anxiety, that don’t want to use anxiety management techniques, and I’ll hear parents, you know, come into the beginning or the end of the session and be like, my kids still anxious.
-Okay, let’s shift treatment theories, let’s go from working CBT with a kid to family systems to see how parents are reinforcing some of the anxiety relief seeking behaviors that running to mom or dad to appease some of the anxiety rather than having mom and dad reinforced, now’s the time to use those anxiety techniques to be able to clinically address this in a way kind of is going to really depend on the context of whichever client but it takes the step back on the therapist part to really evaluate is the working Alliance there, do we agree on what the problem is and how we’re going to get there, because that’s going to set up your treatment plan.
-And your treatment plan is going to be something that the client, clinically ethically should be involved with, if they have any capacity to start working on it.
+One is, if this is not the treatment plan I agreed to, then you’ve done the wrong treatment plan as the therapist.
+And that’s where you need to go back to.
+Part of this is going to be dictated by the theory that you’re working from, that a lot of times what I’ll see is especially like kids with anxiety, that don’t want to use anxiety management techniques, and I’ll hear parents, you know, come into the beginning or the end of the session and be like, my kid’s still anxious.
+Okay, let’s shift treatment theories, let’s go from working CBT with a kid to family systems to see how parents are reinforcing some of the anxiety relief seeking behaviors that running to mom or dad to appease some of the anxiety rather than having mom and dad reinforce, now’s the time to use those anxiety techniques to be able to clinically address this in a way kind of is going to really depend on the context of whichever client but it takes the step back on the therapist part to really evaluate is the working alliance there, do we agree on what the problem is and how we’re going to get there, because that’s going to set up your treatment plan.
+And your treatment plan is going to be something that the client clinically, ethically should be involved with, if they have any capacity to start working on it.
 And that is going to be the vast majority of clients.
-So this is part of where really being the therapist is being able to have that wide variety of different ways to approach this, as you described,
+So this is part of where really being the therapist is being able to have that wide variety of different ways to approach this, as you described.

 Katie Vernoy 31:55